(214) 390-7947 (Overseas Callers)

 Why must I get travel insurance before beginning my volunteer program in Thailand?

-What vaccinations do I need to get?
+What vaccinations do I need to get to volunteer in Thailand?

 Our Thailand volunteers need to be careful about the water they are drinking, as most of the tap water in Thailand is not safe for consumption.
 You need to be very vigilant and eat only at clean and sanitary places.
 You should avoid buying or using illegal drugs in Thailand, as the country has very strict rules for drug smugglers and users.
 Also, you have to stay away from street dogs, as they can have rabies and might infect you if they bite.
 To avoid other potential dangers, you should always stay aware of your environment and use common sense to stay safe and healthy while traveling abroad.